 - Team communication skills that improved alignment or execution

 Strong answers balance ownership with collaboration, making your contribution visible without diminishing others.
+The same balance decides how well you show communication skills in behavioral interviews.

 Teamwork story examples interviewers consider strong vs weak